 Black pepper (Piper nigrum) is mainly cultivated in tropical areas such as South India.
 It is known as a popular spice in all over the world (Agbor et al., 2006).
-Such plants have a variety of compounds that comprise medicmany researchers have reported variability in type and level of components of herbal spices depending on their geographical origin (Edeoga et al., 2003; Parthasarathy et al., 2008).

-inal and nutritive values and food industries applicants.
+Such plants have a variety of compounds that comprise medicflavoring properties (Souza et al., 2005).
+In this regard, many researchers have reported variability in type and level of components of herbal spices depending on their geographical origin (Edeoga et al., 2003; Parthasarathy et inal and nutritive values and food industries applicants.